Charlie Buckton

 Charlie Buckton is a fictional character from the Australian Channel Seven soap opera Home and Away, played by Esther Anderson.
 Anderson was added to the cast in a bid to add more "sex appeal" to the show.
 She said it was her dream job and relocated to Sydney immediately to accommodate filming.
 The character made her on-screen debut during the episode airing on 6 June 2008.
 Charlie was billed as having a "warm heart" and being "family oriented"; however, her actions are often misunderstood and her persona has been perceived as "brash".
 She is described as being "passionate about her work" and often neglects her daughter, Ruby's (Rebecca Breeds) needs.

 Charlie's first notable storyline was a lesbian relationship with Joey Collins (Kate Bell).
 The storyline was implemented by producers to boost ratings and Anderson said it helped portray Charlie's vulnerable side.
 The storyline angered Christian and conservative oriented family groups.
 They complained that Home and Away had featured sexualised plotlines unsuitable for children.
 As a result, producers cut scenes to attune to viewers' wishes, which outraged the LGBT community.
+Charlie's sexuality was never named within the series, and is cited as contributing to a growing trend of 'unnamed bisexuality' for women characters who explore temporary same-sex romances in Australian drama.
 The storyline came to a natural end and Anderson and executive producer Cameron Welsh praised the plot because it portrayed a real-life situation and denounced the conservative views as outdated.
 Anderson stated that the storyline was a great one to portray in terms of acting.